istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 service, e.g. `www.ibm.com` or by a wildcarded domain, e.g. `*.ibm.com`.
 Only the external services specified may be accessed, all other egress traffic is blocked.

-The rationale for this requirement is that you want to prevent attackers from accessing malicious sites, for example for downloading updates/instructions for their malware.
+This requirement originates from the need to prevent attackers from accessing malicious sites, for example for downloading updates/instructions for their malware.
 You also want to limit the number of external sites that the attackers can access and attack.
 You want to allow access only to the external services that the applications in the cluster need to